The Interview: Distribution

-The Interview was not released in Japan, as live-action comedy films do not often perform well in the market.
+The Interview was not released in Japan, as live-action comedy films do not often perform well in the Japanese market.
 In the Asia-Pacific region, it was released only in Australia and New Zealand.

+Due to the recent Sony Pictures hack, all references to Sony, Sony logos, as well as the "Sony Company" byline from the Columbia Pictures opening logo were removed from the final film and marketing.
+The 1960s version of the Columbia Pictures logo is used and the print Columbia Pictures logo is used in place of the Sony Pictures Home Entertainment logo on physical media releases for only Columbia Pictures to be associated with the film.

 Rogen predicted that the film would make its way to North Korea, stating that "we were told one of the reasons they're so against the movie is that they're afraid it'll actually get into North Korea.
 They do have bootlegs and stuff.
 Maybe the tapes will make their way to North Korea and cause a revolution."
 Business Insider reported via Free North Korea Radio that there was high demand for bootleg copies of the film in North Korea.
 The South Korean human rights organizations Fighters for a Free North Korea and Human Rights Foundation, largely made up of North Korean defectors, planned to distribute DVD copies of The Interview via balloon drops.
 The groups had previously air-dropped offline copies of the Korean Wikipedia into North Korea on a bootable USB memory device.
 The balloon drop was scrapped after the North Korean government referred to the plan as a de facto "declaration of war".

 Cancellation of wide theatrical release

-The premiere was held in Los Angeles on December 11, 2014.
-The film scheduled a wide release in the UK and Ireland on February 6, 2015.
+The film's world premiere was held in Los Angeles on December 11, 2014.
+The film was scheduled a wide release in the United Kingdom and Ireland on February 6, 2015.
 Following the hackers' threats on December 16, Rogen and Franco canceled scheduled publicity appearances and Sony pulled all television advertising.
-The National Association of Theatre Owners said that they would not object to cinema owners delaying the film to ensure the safety of filmgoers.
+The National Association of Theatre Owners said that they would not object to cinema owners delaying the film in order to ensure the safety of filmgoers.
 Shortly afterwards, the ArcLight and Carmike cinema chains announced that they would not screen the film.

 On December 17, Sony canceled the New York City premiere.
-Later that day, other major theater chains including AMC, Cinemark, Cineplex, Regal, Southern Theatres as well as several independent movie theaters either delayed or canceled screenings of the film, which led to Sony announcing that they were scrapping the wide theatrical release of the film altogether.
+Later that day, other major theater chains including AMC, Cinemark, Cineplex, Regal, Southern Theatres and several independent movie theaters either delayed or canceled screenings of the film, which led to Sony announcing that they were scrapping the wide theatrical release of the film altogether.
 The chains reportedly came under pressure from shopping malls where many theaters are located, which feared that the terror threat would ruin their holiday sales.
 They also feared expensive lawsuits in the event of an attack; Cinemark, for instance, contended that it could not have foreseen the 2012 Aurora, Colorado shooting, which took place at one of its multiplexes, a defense that would not hold in the event of an attack at a screening of The Interview.